 3.1 Correlation studies

 The correlation coefficients among the various traits were analyzed at both phenotypic and genotypic levels and are presented in Table 1.
 Furthermore, it was observed that the genotypic correlation coefficients exhibited greater magnitudes compared to their phenotypic counterparts.
 The correlation coefficients for fourteen traits revealed a robust and significant association between pod yield in quintals per hectare with the number of pods per plant (0.616), pod length (0.254), total soluble solids (0.229) and number of seeds per pod (0.299).
 Additionally, the number of pods per plant was exhibited a robust correlation with 100-seed weight (0.192), number of seeds per pod (0.263), and total soluble solids (0.131).
 The pod length similarly demonstrated a favorable correlation with the pod yield per hectare (0.254), number of seeds per pod (0.500) and 100-seed weight (0.388).
 The number of pods per plant (0.263) also had a strong significant correlation with the number of seeds per pod and total soluble solids (0.066) as well as with 100-seed weight (0.092).
 Node at which first flower appear exhibited a significant positive correlation with total soluble solids (0.023) and days to marketable maturity (0.127).
 Further, shelling percentage (%) revealed a significant positive correlation with total soluble solids (0.112) while simultaneously indicating a significant negative correlation with 100-seed weight (- 0.228).
 The 100-seed weight also presented a significant negative correlation with plant height (-0.191).
 The occurrence of pea leaf miner as measured by of percent leaves infested (PLI) and number of maggots (MTL) exhibited a negative and statistically significant correlation with days to marketable maturity i.e. -0.386 and -0.367, respectively.
 Conversely, a positive and significant correlation was observed for these two parameters with pod length (0.258 and 0.238).
-Similar findings were also documented for correlation studies of various characters of pea genotypes by and Singh et al. (2014), Parihar et al. (2014), Tofiq et al. (2015), Pandey et al. (2017), Srivastava et al. (2018), Sharma et al. (2023) and Pratap et al. (2024).
+Similar findings were also documented for correlation studies of various characters of pea genotypes by and Singh et al. (2014); Parihar et al. (2014); Tofiq et al. (2015);Pandey et al. (2017); Srivastava et al. (2018); Sharma et al. (2023) and Pratap et al. (2024).

 Fig 1: Correlogram showing relationship among yield and yield components